AlahmadiKw/EE239AS-Twitter-regression-Winter-2015/q2_data.rst

 * First, we assume that there is a significant relationship between the inputs and the output.
 The t-values and p-values should give us clues on wether our assumptoins are valid or not. analysing and interpreting the t-value and p-value are as folows:

   * The p-value for each feature tests the null hypothesis that the regression coefficient is equal to zero (i.e has no effect) [1]_.
 Hence, a low p-value (< 0.05) indicates that there is indeed a significant relationship between the input and the output.

   * The t statistic is the coefficient divided by the by the stantard error.
     It can be thought of as a measure of the precision with which the regression coefficient is measured [2]_.
 Hence, the larger the t-value the more significant our feature is.

 * Using the ``summary(fit)`` function in R (fit is the regression model name), we get:

 ::

-  lm(formula = twt_count ~ hours + flwr_cnt + ret_cnt + max_flwrs,
+  lm(formula = twt_count ~ hr + flwrs_count + ret_cnt + max_flwrs,
       data = dat)

   Residuals:
        Min       1Q   Median       3Q      Max